 The team also found that the rate of brain size evolution within hominin lineages was much slower than how it operates today.

-The research, supported by the National Science Foundation, is entitled Pattern and process in hominin brain size evolution are scale dependent, and is available to read here.
+The research, supported by the National Science Foundation, is entitled Pattern and process in hominin brain size evolution are scale dependent.